Emperor Abdication Law: Subsequent decisions

-The abdication of Akihito had once been considered to be held on 31 March 2019 and the accession on the next day, but was abandoned because of the potential political impact by the local elections.
+The date of 31 March 2019 was at one point considered for the abdication of Akihito, with the accession on the next day, but this plan was abandoned because of the potential political impact by the local elections.

-The Third Abe Cabinet agreed the abdication date on 8 December 2017, and the decree was gazetted on 13 December.
+The Third Abe Cabinet agreed on the abdication date on 8 December 2017, and the decree was gazetted on 13 December.
 The decree which provides legal basis for the abdication ceremony was also promulgated on 9 March 2018 after cabinet's decision on 6 March.

 On 1 April 2019, the cabinet decided on the details of the announcement of the new era name, and that the new era name would come into effect on 1 May 2019 with the accession to the throne of Naruhito, Akihito's eldest son.
-Crown Prince Naruhito became the 126th Emperor at the midnight of 1 May 2019, and the era name was changed from Heisei to Reiwa simultaneously.
+Crown Prince Naruhito became the 126th Emperor at midnight on 1 May 2019, and the era name was changed from Heisei to Reiwa simultaneously.

 Provisions

 Section 1 (Preamble) provides the background information of Emperor Akihito, which includes his health issues and the necessity of abdication.

 Section 2 (Abdication of Emperor and Succession by Crown Prince) stipulates that the abdication of Akihito and succession by his eldest son, Crown Prince Naruhito will happen on "enforcement date".

 Section 3 (Emperor Emeritus) and Section 4 (Empress Emeritus) stipulate, respectively, the title of Emperor Akihito and Empress Michiko after abdication.

 Section 5 (Crown Prince after succession to the throne) confers the title of crown prince to Fumihito, Naruhito's brother.

 The annexes of the law provides further details in connection with the abdication, including the enforcement and expiry date of the law, application of laws related to Emperor and Empress Emeritus and the finance of the Imperial Family, taxation, exemption of public consultation, amendment to the Imperial Household, Public Holiday Law and Imperial Household Agency Law.